 I worked with the sound designer Steve Munro.
 We recorded those sounds live, and then there’s a little bit of foley that’s added.
 But yeah, what’s so beautiful about working with people who are so talented in their fields is that they can translate what you write on scripts and create that natural world, and let it live on screen.

 When the composer, Julian Cote, started working on the music… it’s very easy to use a very amazing song to carry you into the next scene — we did use full songs sometimes — but we wanted to be able to match the composing and the sounds and the vocalisations with that silence.
 So you’ll often hear a guitar that’s playing light within the crunch of the snow.
 Even that is simplified and quite balanced in the silence.

-7R: Because so much of the film is in the silences and how Tantoo’s character is living with herself and the land, that must have made the edit especially challenging.
+7R: Because so much of Falls Arounds Her is in the silences and how Tantoo’s character is living with herself and the land, that must have made the edit especially challenging.
 How did you collaborate with your editor to find the right footage and the right pace?

 When we got in, there were a lot of scenes that were left out — great scenes that I didn’t want to go, or beautiful imagery.
 But sometimes, you have to know exactly what to leave out.
 There’s those moments when she’s just walking, and then all of a sudden, we have to push that story forward.